aomdoa/planetwar/README.md

 	- turns will be made available every X minutes and the user has up to the game configured max available

 ## Technologies
+- full stack example that can likely be used:
 - server
 	- https://www.prisma.io/
 	- https://github.com/prisma/prisma-examples/tree/master/typescript/rest-express